 "Tell me about it; I can't remember the last time I fought someone that hard," Lydia agreed, now taking the time to wipe her blade clean against some grass.

 "Why were we fighting vampires instead of regular mages?"
 Archer asked, turning his head to Lydia.

 The Nord gave him a tired shrug.
 "I guess they let that last vampire in to turn them," she replied.
 She looked down at her armor, her face grim as she ran her finger along the large scars in the breastplate.
 "Gonna have to get this armor repaired when we return to Whiterun."

-"I can fix that for you when we get back; I could even reinforce it with Skyforge Steel if you'd like," Archer assured her.
+"I can have Eorlund fix that for you when we get back; I could even have him reinforce it with Skyforge Steel if you'd like," Archer assured her.